TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AllowNonIdValues.rst

 allowNonIdValues
 ================

+.. confval:: allowNonIdValues

+   :type: boolean
-   :type: boolean   :Scope: Proc.
+   :Scope: Proc.

-:aspect:`RenderType`
-   all
+   :RenderType: all

    Only useful if :ref:`foreign\_table <columns-select-properties-foreign-table>` is enabled.

    If set, then values which are not integer ids will be allowed.
 May be needed if you use itemsProcFunc or just enter